Callouts

 TypeWhen

-tipOptional advice that improves the result
+TipOptional advice that improves the result

-info / noteContext the reader needs but isn't critical
+InfoContext the reader needs but isn't critical

-warning / cautionSomething might go wrong
+WarningSomething might go wrong

-danger / errorSomething will go wrong if you don't pay attention
+ErrorSomething will go wrong if you don't pay attention

-successConfirmation of a successful state
+SuccessConfirmation of a successful state

 Nesting#